stefanvictora/hue-scheduler/README.md

 ### Color-Related Properties

-Hue Scheduler offers several ways to define the color of support lights.
+Hue Scheduler offers several ways to define the color of support lights:

 - ``color``: modifies the color of the light either through **hex** (e.g. ``color:#3CD0E2``) or **rgb** (e.g. ``color:60, 208, 226``).
 Can't be combined with other color properties.
 If you don't specify an additional ``bri`` property, Hue Scheduler also calculates an appropriate brightness level for the given color.